2018 is the year for Philadelphia sports

 The running theme, here?
 Each player happened to be black, vocal leaders in their own merit, and at the prime in their careers.
 McCoy stated that Kelly is racist on several occasions.
 Many believe McCoy as Kelly decided to re-sign a white wide-receiver, Riley Cooper, after he was seen in a video shouting the N-word at a security guard at a concert.
 Whether or not race played a factor, Kelly essentially stripped away the heart of the Eagles offense.

 For those who believe in karma, perhaps it wasn’t a coincidence that Kelly was hired as the San Francisco 49ers head coach the same season when former 49ers quarterback, Colin Kaepernick, began his protest against social injustices.
 Kelly, ironically didn’t think Kaepernick was ready to start as he was recovering from an injury and needed reps to learn Kelly’s offense.
 The 49ers had one of its worst seasons that year, and Kelly was once-again fired.

 Despite the low seasons that still tug at the heart of Philly fans, there is less reason to complain because it eerily panned out into a Super Bowl victory– against the New England Patriots.

 Glory came to another team in the surrounding Philadelphia area, Villanova University, where the Wildcats won their second NCAA men’s basketball title in three seasons.

 When was the last time a city won a Super Bowl and NCAA basketball title in the same year?
 Never.

 Philadelphia is the first city to hold both titles in the same year, yet the city has room to add another team to the declaration of winners.
-An NBA title may be a little ambitious this year but Embiid and the 76ers are ready for the next stage of the process – the Eastern Conference finals.
+An NBA title may be a little ambitious this year but Embiid and the 76ers are ready to embark the next stage of the process– perhaps the Eastern Conference finals.
 They are ready to make an appearance and win that jawn.